10 statements you will identify with if you hate being late!

 There are probably plenty more, but these are most definitely my top ten highlights for me.
 I’m pretty sure I’m not the only one thinking this??
 Hopefully?

-When I am not traveling to the Balkans for Saga Holidays as a Holiday Creator, you will find me engrossed in a book or working on my first novel.
-My constant need to be artistic can be tiring but it's worth it 😊
+When I’m not being paid to seek out the next best holiday, you will find me working on my first novel.
+My constant need to be artistic can be tiring but worth it!

 View all posts by Joanne Johnston